kashishahuja2002/Online-Assessment-Platform/README.md

 ## Additional Features
 1. Great UI.
+2. Completely responsive for all devices.
-2. Login page for storing user's data and validation of the data of users attempting for assessment.
+3. Login page for storing user's data and validation of the data of users attempting for assessment.
-3. Result is displayed with Name entered at the time of login.
+4. Result is displayed with Name entered at the time of login.
-4. User databse table for storing the data and scores of the user.
+5. User databse table for storing the data and scores of the user.

 ## Developers
 1. Kashish Ahuja [https://github.com/kashishahuja2002]